 Visit a Sami village

-Did you know that Swedes weren’t the first people to live in Sweden?
-Strange, yes, a little, but the fact is that Sami people has been living in Sweden for centuries and they still up to this date have their own language and culture.
+Did you know that the Sami people have been living in Sweden for centuries? and they still up to this date have their own language and culture.
 The best region for visiting a Sami village is in Lapland.

 If you want to experience the beauty and serenity of Southern Swedish nature, Harasjömåla is a great place to visit.
 Here you can enjoy lots of outdoor activities, even though the salmon fishing is the most popular thing to do here.
 The jumping rainbow-salmons are in abundance here at the lakes around Harasjömåla in the region of Blekinge.

 There are no vehicles allowed on the Koster islands, which is also the first marine national park in Sweden.
 Here you can go kayaking, bicycling and seal safari, just to mention a few activities.

 Each summer Marstrand is being visited by celebrities and royals, and once you’ve been there it shouldn’t come as a surprise.
 It’s a lovely place to visit where you can enjoy colorful wooden houses, sailing boats, guest harbor, gourmet food and much more.

 Considered by many as the best vacation spot in Sweden, and even though I personally think there are better ways to spend your holidays in Sweden, I can’t really argue that Österlen is truly beautiful. Österlen is the area that makes up the eastern part of region Skåne.